webdevhill/nft-preview-card-component/README.md

 ### What I learned

-I did review and compare code online to achieve the hover states on the article image with the cyan opacity.
+I did review and compared code online to achieve the hover states on the article image with the cyan opacity.

 ### Continued development

-I am fairly pleased with the use of bothgrid and flex to position elements.
+I am fairly pleased with the use of both grid and flex to position elements.